Money

 But the problem is many small businesses funded by microcredit don't survive very long.

 Micro credits are a good way to start a business.
 But to grow into a promising one, they need to make additional investments.
 However, there are now institutions where the poor can get larger loans for reasonable interest rates.
-So other instruments are needed that businesses can be economically viable and grow.
+So other instruments are needed so that businesses can be economically viable and grow.

 Many small businesses get started because there is no other alternative for poor people to earn money.
 For instance, there is no need for five small shops sot sell the same groceries in one street.